MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Design and Development of MOFU

 \subsection{Prototyping and implementation}

-The main specifications of MOFU are shown in Table~\ref{tab:spec}.
-Parameters such as the range of vertical variation, expansion-contraction speed, continuous operating time, and total weight were measured and confirmed.
-Based on these specifications, the prototype was implemented by integrating the mechanical, electrical, and control systems.
-In addition, the wheels were covered with yarn (SKI YARN Tenshi no Fur, Motohiro \& Co., Ltd.) to provide consistency with the fluffy exterior and further reduce the mechanical impression.
+The main specifications of MOFU are listed in Table~\ref{tab:spec}.
+Key parameters, including the vertical height range, expansion--contraction speed, continuous operating time, and total weight, were measured and confirmed.
+These specifications were used to assemble the prototype by integrating the mechanical, electrical, and control systems.
+Additionally, the wheels were wrapped with yarn (SKI YARN Tenshi no Fur, Motohiro \& Co., Ltd.) to match the fluffy exterior and further reduce mechanical impressions.